henningjp/CustFunc/README.md

 - The extended character set, including greek symbols (e.g. α, ε, Δ, etc.) and other technical symbols, operators, and diacritical marks, can be entered into the function name, local_name, and/or description.
 The easiest way to enter these symbols is by copying them from the Microsoft Character Map application and pasting into the XML sub-elements.
 - Textual subscripts can be entered by embedding a period in the function's <local_name> element.
-- Constant values can be input with no parameters by omitting the <parameters> element including a parameter of "const".
+- Constant values can be input with no parameters by omitting the `<parameters>` element or using a `<parameter>` value of "const".

-These allow XML files to be provided not only for companion DLLs, but also for included worksheets that contain user functions and constants (entered with a <parameter> element of "const").
+These allow XML files to be provided not only for companion DLLs, but also for included worksheets that contain user functions and constants (entered with a `<parameter>` element of "const").

 # Installing CustFunc